Univox Hi-Flier

-The Univox Hi-Flier is an electric guitar marketed and sold by Univox (later Unicord) from roughly 1967 to 1977.
+The Univox Hi-Flier is an electric guitar marketed and sold by Univox (later Unicord) from roughly 1967 to 1980.
 With its reversed offset body, the Hi-Flier has an intentional resemblance to the Mosrite Ventures model.
 A bass version of the Hi-Flier was also available.

 Phases

 The Hi-Flier went through many changes, generally divided into four "phases."
 However, the changes that define these have "transitional" periods, where characteristics from an older phase carry over into early production of a new phase.
 It is impossible to date these guitars by the serial number as it is uncertain whether records were kept on their production.

 Phase One/Phase One Custom

-The Hi-Flier model debuted in 1967, with two P-90-style pickups.
+The Hi-Flier model debuted in 1967, with two single-coil pickups that superficially resemble P-90 pickups, but have distinct construction.
 The design is loosely based on the body shape of the Mosrite Mark 1 and its later iterations, though with a thinner and much lighter body.
-The top of the Hi-Flier headstock has two "U"-shaped cuts, echoing the three-notch "M" shape of the Mosrite.
+The top of the Hi-Flier headstock has two U-shaped cuts, echoing the three-notch "M" shape of the Mosrite.
 The pickguard shape and control layout also mimicked Mosrite.

 The first Hi-Fliers have a three-tone sunburst finish, pearloid white pickguard and truss rod cover.
-These very early Hi-Fliers are distinctly different from later models, having thicker bodies and necks, a "bar" type string tree that covers all six strings, larger fret markers for all frets except the two on the twelfth fret, dual black rocker switches on the pickguard, and a raised chromed-metal(with a painted black background) "Univox" headstock logo.
+These very early Hi-Fliers are distinctly different from later models, having thicker bodies and necks, a "bar" type string tree that covers all six strings, larger fret markers for all frets except the two on the twelfth fret, dual black rocker switches on the pickguard, and a raised chromed-metal (with a painted black background) "Univox" headstock logo.

 In 1968, a limited special version, the Hi-Flier Custom, was produced.
 With this new model, a black finish was offered along with the standard sunburst finish.
+(Rarely, white finish and green burst finish also, can be found in U.S.)

 These are very similar to the earliest Hi Fliers, except that they have a red tortoiseshell pickguard and truss rod cover, often slimmer neck/body (which became standard for all Hi-Fliers around this time period), and a badge that reads "Univox Custom."

 In addition, there were Hi-Fliers made that have all the characteristics of the Custom version, but are fitted with a standard "Univox" badge, with no Custom tag.
 This is likely due to the Hi-Flier Custom being created simply to use leftover stock badges from a previous Univox Custom model (a hollowbody 335-type guitar built in the early 1960s).
 The factory presumably had many badges left over, and used them on the Hi-Fliers until they ran out, returning to the standard "Univox" badge.